Ausawin2016/seattlePowerAppers/outlines/flowAutomation.md

 ### Extra credit

 1. Download the Flow app for iPhone/Android
-2. Sign in using credentials for the tenent
+2. Sign in using credentials for the tenant
 3. Run this Flow from your phone, BAM!